 What is our interest?
 We develop fundamental electrochemical and optical concepts to be integrated into ‘chemical sensors’ aiming to solve current problems in healthcare, environment, wellness, food among others.

-–We like to thank Inma Ortiz for the hard work she put in over the last 6 months and we wish her good luck as she continue her PhD back at University of Granada.
+–We like to thank Inma Ortiz for the hard work she put in over the last 6 months and we wish her good luck as she continues her PhD back at the University of Granada.

 –Welcome to two new group members, Yujie Liu and Amine Marchoud.
 Yujie is a master student at the program molecular science and engineering here at KTH.
 She is here to do her master thesis work in electroluminescence for analytical applications.

 Amine is an intern from ENCPB Paris, France.
 He is at his second year of the program BTS in chemistry professions.
 He will work on optimizing parameters in stripping voltammetry.

 –Maria attended the annual meeting with the other EU members of the Marie Curie fellowship.

 –Welcome Lijun Chai, a new postdoctoral member.

 –Welcome Inmaculada Ortiz, a visiting PhD student from University of Granada, Spain.
 She will be working with us for 6 months, developing wearable sensors.

 -Welcome Rocío Cánovas Martínez, a new postdoctoral member with a Biotechnology background!
 She will focus on research in analytical applications that can improve healthcare and societal wellbeing.